gia-guar/JARVIS-ChatGPT/README.md

  3) using unofficial SDK: it's a further option that should be viable (https://github.com/labteral/chatgpt-python)

 Option 2 is the most straightfoward from March 2023 since the latest OpenAI API support chats.
 However, you need to have some sort of credit on your account (wither paid or got for free).
 This option is implemented in the `openai_api_chatbot.py` script;
-Oprion 1 was my earlier option, it uses a wrapper to connect to your chatGPT account so you need to authenticate manually every time and follow instructions on the authors'github.
+Option 1 was my earlier choice: it uses a wrapper to connect to your chatGPT account so you need to authenticate manually every time and follow instructions on the authors'github.
+[WARNING] you maight be exposed to fails due to server traffic limitations unless you are subscribed to a premium plan (see more at [ChatGPT Plus](https://openai.com/blog/chatgpt-plus) )
 You'll find this option on `openai_wrapper_chatbot.py` but it's not being updated any longer.

 ## The Idea: